ZeusWPI/MOZAIC/README.md

 1. Run the botrunner again (still in the `gameserver` directory) with:
 `cargo run stub_config.json`
 1. It should have generated a log-file `log.json`.
-1. If it did, great, it works!
-Now run `cargo build --release`.
 1. Check setup below for the client.

 ### Client